Mike Veseth is the author of more than a dozen books, including four books about wine, business, and society.

+Money, Taste, and Wine: It’s Complicated received the 2016 Gourmand International award for Best Wine Writing.
 As wine economist and best-selling author Mike Veseth peels away layer after layer of the money-taste-wine story he discovers the wine buyer’s biggest mistake (which is to confuse money and taste) and learns how to avoid it, sips and swirls dump bucket wines, Treasure Island wines and toasts anything but Champagne.
 He bulks up with big bag, big box wines and realizes that sometimes the best wine is really a beer.

 Along the way he questions wine’s identity crisis, looks down his nose at wine snobs and cheese bores, follows the money, surveys the restaurant war battleground and imagines wines that even money cannot buy before concluding that money, taste and wine might have a complicated relationship but sometimes they have the power to change the world.
 Money, Taste & Wine will surprise, inform, inspire and delight anyone with an interest in wine – or complicated relationships!

 You might also be interested in some of the non-wine books …

 Globaloney 2.0: The Crash of 2008 and the Future of Globalization (2010).

 The New York Times Twentieth Century in Review: the Rise of the Global Economy (2002).

 Selling Globalization: The Myth of the Global Economy (1998).

 Mountains of Debt: Structural Change and Fiscal Crisis in Renaissance Florence, Victorian Britain and Postwar America (1990)